-Featured Topics Spring 2023
+Featured Topics Fall 2023

-ENGL 203: American Protest Literature
+ENGL 203: It's All Love: American Protest Literature

-Instructor: Sarah E. Ngoh
+Instructor: Sarah Ngoh

-56068 | TuTh 11:00- 12:15 PM | WES 4050 - LAWRENCE
+27393 | TuTh 1:00-2:15 PM | Wescoe 1003 – LAWRENCE

 In this interdisciplinary course we will examine the rich tradition of protest literature (which we will define broadly as everything from early treatises from the American Revolution to contemporary hip hop lyrics and YouTube/TikTok videos of spoken word poetry), focusing on the production and consumption of dissent as a site from which to critique prevailing power structures and ideologies, and as a place from which to call for social change.
 We will operate under the assumption that, like Baldwin, most protest writers write from a place of love for their country/nation and are driven by their dreams of a better world.

 Though we will read a few of the defining/well-known authors of protest literature (cool, old, white guys), we will also focus a good deal of our time on writers whose personal identities have worked to marginalize them socially and politically.
 By examining the ways in which each work assaults the status quo of an often inhumane and brutal society, we will trace a tradition of protest literature that runs parallel to and challenges hegemonic discourse in an effort to identify how authors have channeled their anger at injustice into rhetorical and discursive love.

 27394 | TuTh 11:00-12:15 PM | Fraser 207 - LAWRENCE